Bayesian Analysis of Generalized Hierarchical Indian Buffet Processes for Within and Across Group Sharing of Latent Features: Experiments with Simulated data

-As an illustration, we generate training documents $\mathbf{Z}_J$ as described in Section \ref{gg_gg_poisson_hibp_posterior_inference}, and further generate $100$ test documents per each group, using the prediction rule described in Theorem \ref{postgenpredict}.
-See Section \ref{supp-gg_gg_poisson_hibp_prediction} for the detailed description for the prediction process for GG-GG-Poisson HIBP case.
-We then run the posterior inference algorithm for the training data, collect the posterior samples, and compute the predictive probabilities of each test document belonging to one of $J$ groups.
+As an illustration, we generate training documents $\mathbf{Z}_J$ from the model we described in the previous section, and further generate $100$ test documents per each group, using the prediction rule described in Proposition \ref{Prediction}.
+See Section C.III for the detailed description for the prediction rules for Poisson-GG-GG HIBP models.
+We then run the posterior inference algorithm with the training data, collect the estimated parameters, and compute the predictive probabilities of each test document belonging to one of $J$ groups.
 Here, similar to training, computing the predictive probabilities also requires working with the aggregated counts.
-In Section \ref{supp-gg_gg_poisson_hibp_prediction_aggr}, we present an algorithm to compute predictive probabilities when only the aggregated counts are observed.
+In Section C.IV, we present a Gibbs sampling algorithm to recover the latent variables required for computing predictive probabilities.

-Setting the parameters as in Section \ref{gg_gg_poisson_hibp_posterior_inference}, we generate $\mathbf{Z}_J$ with $\alpha \in \{0.1, 0.2, 0.3, 0.4, 0.5, 0.6\}$.
-For each $\alpha$ we generate five datasets, constituting 30 datasets in total.
-(Figure \ref{fig:gg_gg_poisson_hibp_classify}, left) summarizes the average test group classification accuracies w.r.t. $\alpha$ values used to generate data.
-We see that documents generated with larger $\alpha$ values are easier to classify; this is presumably because documents generated with larger $\alpha$ values are less likely to share words across groups.
-To see this, we measure the average overlap of words across groups,
+Setting the parameters as in Section \ref{gg_gg_poisson_hibp_posterior_inference} except for $\alpha_0$, we generate $\mathbf{Z}_J$ with $\alpha_0 \in \{0.1, 0.2, 0.3, 0.4, 0.5, 0.6\}$.
+For each $\alpha_0$ we generate five datasets, constituting 30 datasets in total.
+(Figure \ref{fig:gg_gg_poisson_hibp_classify}, left) summarizes the average test group classification accuracies w.r.t. $\alpha_0$ values used to generate data.
+We see that documents generated with larger $\alpha_0$ values are easier to classify; this is presumably because documents generated with larger $\alpha_0$ values are less likely to share words across groups and have their distinct words.
+To quantitatively see this, we measure the average overlap of words across groups,

 that is, average portion of words co-occurring between all pairs of groups.
-(Figure \ref{fig:gg_gg_poisson_hibp_classify}, right) presents the $\mathrm{Overlap}(\mathbf{Z}_J)$ values averaged across 5 datasets per each $\alpha$.
+(Figure \ref{fig:gg_gg_poisson_hibp_classify}, right) presents the $\mathrm{Overlap}(\mathbf{Z}_J)$ values averaged across five datasets per each $\alpha_0$.
 As $\alpha$ increases, the average overlap decreases, indicating that documents from different groups become easier to distinguish.